deepanshurajput0/Kubernetes/readMe.md

 - rolling updates - it can update your old pods with new pods without having any downtime
 - rollback - if something happen wrong with new inmage then it will be revert back to previous image

+## Replicas

+replicas simply a number of copies of pods you want to running at same time

+## Why we use Replicas

+- High availablity - if any pod got crashed then we have other pods which are running continuosly and it avoids downtime
+- Load distribution → Multiple replicas allow incoming requests to be spread across pods (using a Service), improving performance and avoiding overload on a single pod.